CanerErgez/laravel-state-machine/docs/example_transition.md

         use HasState;
     }

-İmportant;
+Important;
 - `state()` method should wants 2 parameter.
   Because we can use more than one state machine in one model.
 - - First parameter is your StateMachine class. // Which State Machine to run ?
-- - Second parameter is your model attribute. // Which Model Attribute to run ?
+- - The second parameter is your model attribute. // Which Model Attribute to run ?

 Example in Step 2.

 ### Step 2: Add transition move method in any Controller